-- that resource sharing is controlled with predefined policy. • Policy defines the amount of - resources which are allocated to the connections / classes / aggregates for which single packets belong to. - predefined amount of resources are allocated to the connections. - Other end is that no allocation is done and resources are shared on the basis of the need
+• Policy defines the amount of resources which are allocated to the connections / classes / aggregates for which single packets belong to.

+with predefined policy.

+- allocated to the connections. - Other end is that no allocation is done and resources are shared on the basis of the need